70 Dark Fantasy Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

 5. Character Ideas

 Characters in dark fantasy are rarely simple heroes or villains.
 They carry curses, make difficult bargains, and often blur the lines between right and wrong.
-These character concepts push writers to explore motivation, sacrifice, and the heavy weight of power.
+These character concepts encourage writers to explore motivation, sacrifice, and the heavy weight of power.

 A thief who steals shadows instead of gold.

-A girl who sees people’s true faces — twisted and monstrous beneath their skin.
+A girl who sees people’s true faces, twisted and monstrous beneath their skin.

 6. Setting Ideas